 - Beat Still, My Heart: Right through the chest cavity, Mola Ram style.

-- Berserk Button: The British soldier hits Mary after she compared herself to the Virgin Mary.
+- Berserk Button: The British soldier hits the prostitute Mary after she compares herself to the Virgin Mary.
 She dryly notes that her client for the evening must be religious.

 - Dirty Mind-Reading: Mostly between Gwen and Owen.

-- Evil Sounds Deep: How Mary tips us off.
+- Evil Sounds Deep: How Mary tips Tosh off that she's an alien.Put.
+The phone.
+Down.

 - Hearing Voices: The pendant makes you hear them all.